NixOS/nix/doc/manual/source/store/drv.md

 The inputs are a set of [deriving paths][deriving path], refering to all store objects needed in order to perform this build step.

-The information needed for the `execve` system call will presumably include many [store paths][store path]:
+The [process creation fields] will presumably include many [store paths][store path]:

- - The path to the executable is almost surely starts with a store path
+ - The path to the executable normally starts with a store path
  - The arguments and environment variables likely contain many other store paths.

 But just as we stored the references contained in the file data separately for store objects, so we store the set of inputs separately from the builder, arguments, and environment variables.